Temperance movement: Prevention, treatment and restriction

 Temperance proponents used a variety of means to prevent and treat alcohol use disorder and restrict its consumption.
-At the end of the nineteenth century, medically-oriented treatment of alcohol use disorder became more common.
+At the end of the 19th century, medically oriented treatment of alcohol use disorder became more common.
 In a trend that was preceded by Rush's writings, alcoholism came to be seen as an illness which could be medically treated.
 Scientists who were temperance proponents attempted to find the underlying causes of alcohol use disorder.
 At the same time, criticism rose toward use of alcohol in medical care.
-The notion of alcohol use disorder as a disease would only become widely accepted much later, however, until after the Second World War.
+The notion of alcohol use disorder as a disease became widely accepted much later, generally after the Second World War.

-Nevertheless, restriction of consumption was most emphasized in the movement, though ideas on how to accomplish this were varied and conflicting.
+Nevertheless, restriction of consumption was most emphasized in the movement, but ideas on how to accomplish this were varied and conflicting.
 Apart from the prohibition by law, there were also ideas to establish state monopoly on all alcohol sales, or through law reform remove profit from the alcohol industry.

-During the 1900s decade, the ideal of strong citizens was further developed into the hygienism ideology.
-Through the influence of scientific theories on heredity, temperance proponents came to believe that alcohol problems were not just a personal concern, but would cause later generations of people to "degenerate" as well.
+During the 1900s decade, the ideal of strong citizens was developed into the hygienism ideology.
+Through the influence of scientific theories on heredity, temperance proponents came to believe that alcohol problems were not just a personal concern, but caused later generations of people to "degenerate" as well.
 Public hygiene and improving the population through personal lifestyle were therefore promoted.
 A variety of temperance halls, temperance bars and coffee palaces were established as replacements for saloons.
 Numerous periodicals devoted to temperance were published and temperance theatre, which had started in the 1820s, became an important part of the American cultural landscape at this time.
 The temperance movement generated its own popular culture.
 Popular songwriters such as Susan McFarland Parkhurst, George Frederick Root, Henry Clay Work and Stephen C. Foster composed a number of these songs.
 At temperance inns puppet plays, minstrel acts, parades and other shows were held.